jaspector

 For construction, enlargement, alteration, repair, removal, demolition, or change of occupancy of any building or structure; installation or alteration of regulated equipment (electrical, plumbing, mechanical).

-Typical processing time is Up to 15 business days from submission before review begins; most projects reviewed in 5-15 business days; complex projects may take longer..
+Building permit processing times in Providence, RI typically run Up to 15 business days from submission before review begins; most projects reviewed in 5-15 business days; complex projects may take longer..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Providence, RI.
 The following work is generally exempt: One-story detached accessory structures with floor area not exceeding 200 square feet (residential); 120 square feet (commercial); Fences not over 6 feet high; Retaining walls not over 32 inches in height (measured from lower finished grade to top of wall) unless supporting a surcharge; Ordinary repairs that do not involve: cutting away walls or structural beams; changing means of egress; adding, altering, or relocating any piping (water, sewer, gas, drain, vent); electrical wiring; or mechanical work affecting public health or safety; Interior painting, wallpapering, tiling (non-structural); Exterior painting or staining of previously painted/stained surfaces.
 Note: Verify exemptions with the Department of Inspection and Standards before proceeding.
+When in doubt, confirm with the local building department before starting work.